-2. Two 3G/4G antennas connected to the primary and secondary ports.
-This will generally result in enhanced signal level for 3G and 4G over and above a single antenna.
-This is know as "Antenna Diversity" whereby two signals are captured and then combined to produce a higher level and quality signal.
+2. Two antennas connected to the primary and secondary ports.
+This will generally result in enhanced signal level for 3G over and above a single antenna, particularly in edge coverage areas.
+This is know as "Antenna Diversity" whereby two signals are captured and then combined to produce a higher level and higher quality signal.

 3. A MiMo antenna is connected to the two antenna ports via the two cables.
 This will result in enhanced signal level for 3G, 4G and 4G MiMo.
 MiMo antennas have two antenna cables and are basically "two antennas in one" where the two antenna radiators are polarised at opposite 45 degree angles to match the cell tower transmission format.
 The two antenna cables attach to 4G modem via it’s two antenna ports.
 Two patch leads are normally required.
 Note that most of our MiMo antennas can be configured as two 3G/4G antennas described above (2) by mounting both for vertical polorisation instead of 45 degrees.

 In simple terms, MiMo antennas should be used in 4G areas where the aim is to increase the 4G signal level to a modem.
 Single or two antennas should be used where 3G is the priority due to the lack of or very low level 4G signal.